SamG-Coder/nntc/README.md

 The `nntc_view` is a small Windows D3D11 viewer that loads the .json and .dds files and displays the sampled and decoded results on a quad or a cubemap.

 Importantly, this method is compatible with normal GPU texture hardware bilinear, trilinear, and anisotropic filtering.
+The encoder ensures the encoded latents and the fitted coefficients are compatible with hardware filtering.
 The end result: large runtime memory savings due to packing 2-6 correlated material textures into a single set of latent textures, which are sampled normally and then decoded by a small pixel shader function.

 ## What it does